DinoChiesa/ApigeeEdge-Callout-Java-Properties/bundle/Readme.md

 This API Proxy returns information about the JVM running the Message Processors.
 It's possibly useful for diagnostic purposes.
 It can be used on private cloud or public cloud instances of Edge.
+It relies on [the custom Java policy](../callout) included here.

 ## Example usage